honghanhh/ate_nobi/README.md

 |Languages|English, French, and Dutch|Slovenian|
 |Domains|Corruption,  Wind energy, Equitation, Heart failure|Biomechanics, Chemistry, Veterinary, Linguistics |

+For the orginal versions, please refer to the following links:

 - The ACTER dataset can be downloaded at [AylaRT/ACTER](https://github.com/AylaRT/ACTER.git).
 - The RSDO dataset can be downloaded at [Corpus of term-annotated texts RSDO5 1.0](https://www.clarin.si/repository/xmlui/handle/11356/1400).